 In the 30 years since, the 895-seat Historic Theater and 120-seat Loft that opened in 2011 have once again secured The Music Hall as a cultural hub of downtown Portsmouth—building community, inspiring civil discourse, educating, entertaining, and inspiring audiences of all ages.
 The Historic Theater was named an American Treasure in 2003 by The Department of the Interior.
 A capital campaign was launched in 2006, and an inspired donor base participated in funding a stunning restoration that ultimately resulted in a fanciful proscenium arch, a storied dome anchored by a resplendent crystal chandelier, and a fantastical lower lobby with comfortable gathering space and the most talked-about bathrooms in town, with an award-winning design that evokes a Gaudi-esque wonderland.

-Today our theaters welcome more than 130,000 people annually, and The Music Hall staff and board aspire to secure the future of our Seacoast jewels for many generations to come.
+The Music Hall staff and board look forward to working together with our community to build economic and social stability and secure the future of our Seacoast jewels for many generations to come.

 Music Hall: How a City Built a Theater and a Theater Shaped a City

 By J. Dennis Robinson